Automatic Dependent Surveillance–Broadcast: Other applications

 The ADS-B data link supports a number of airborne and ground applications.
-Each application has its own operational concepts, algorithms, procedures, standards, and user training.

 Cockpit display of traffic information

 A cockpit display of traffic information (CDTI) is a generic display that provides the flight crew with surveillance information about other aircraft, including their position.
-Traffic information for a CDTI may be obtained from one or multiple sources, including ADS-B, TCAS, and TIS-B. Direct air-to-air transmission of ADS-B messages supports display of proximate aircraft on a CDTI.
+Traffic information for a CDTI may be obtained from one or multiple sources, including ADS-B, TCAS, and TIS-B.

 In addition to traffic based on ADS-B reports, a CDTI function might also display current weather conditions, terrain, airspace structure, obstructions, detailed airport maps, and other information relevant to the particular phase of flight.

 Airborne collision avoidance

 ADS-B is seen as a valuable technology to enhance airborne collision avoidance system (ACAS) operation.
-Incorporation of ADS-B can provide benefits such as: